 While these are some of the higher-profile lawsuits in the industry, organizations of all sizes are facing legal action for data exposure.
 Lawsuits stem from HIPAA (Health Insurance Portability and Accountability) violations and internal mismanagement of medical records, as well as external attacks.

 Even a small mishap can lead to millions of dollars in damages.
-Facilities need to do everything they can to protect their assets, as well as the privacy of their patients.
+To protect their organization, assets, and privacy of their patients, healthcare organizations need to do everything they can to strengthen their cybersecurity posture.

-- Stay Up to Date: Many cyber criminals target hundreds, if not thousands, of healthcare organizations at a time.
-The Orangeworm Kwampirs Trojan attack was a prevalent example from 2020.
+Many cyber criminals target hundreds, if not thousands, of healthcare organizations at a time.
 IT teams should stay up to date with the latest cyber-attacks and learn the signs of these common data breaches.
 Notifying employees and third-party vendors of these attacks can also be helpful.

 The technology and monitoring required to prevent data breaches can be difficult for in-house IT teams to sustain.
 Often, IT professionals are too focused on keeping the facilities running to prioritize data loss prevention.
 This is where outsourced IT comes in.

-A cybersecurity consulting firm will be a valuable resource in manifesting and improving your cybersecurity strategy.
+A healthcare-focused Managed Security Service Provider can be a valuable partner when it comes to improving your cybersecurity strategy and posture.
 These professionals can monitor networks and endpoints, spot and prioritize vulnerabilities, provide testing and logging, and kickstart incident response.
 They will also ensure that your team complies with reporting laws in the event of a cyber incident.

 If the protection “to-do” list seems overwhelming, penetration testing can be a cost-effective place to start.
 For insights on how to get the most out of a penetration test, watch our on-demand webinar, Rethinking Penetration Testing in the Face of Rising Healthcare Breaches.